 ‘How amazing!’ – I thought.
 I had seen women everywhere in Guatemala carrying impossibly voluminous loads of every thing you can imagine atop their heads.
 While carrying these loads, they turn their heads back and forth to look both ways before crossing the street.
 They bend down to pick something up — they grab their children’s hands and walk briskly — all while balancing these incredible loads upon their heads!

-I thought to myself — this little girl has probably been carrying small loads on her head every since she could walk!
+I thought to myself — this little girl has probably been carrying small loads on her head ever since she could walk!
 How wonderful would it be to be able to carry such loads on my own head!
 It looks so much more relaxing than carrying a large backpack.

 What’s that?
 You’ve already grown up so your bones are static?